openhab/openhab1-addons/bundles/binding/org.openhab.binding.velux/README.md

 This binding integrates the <B>Velux</B> devices with help of a special gateway, the <B>Velux Bridge KLF200</B>.
 The Velux Binding interacts via the Velux Bridge with the Velux devices like window openers, shutters and others.

-For details about the feature, see the following website [Velux](http://www.velux.com)
+For details about the feature, see the following websites [Velux](http://www.velux.com) or [Velux API](http://www.velux.com/api/klf200)

 ## Binding Configuration